dmolik/netlink-examples/README.md

   3. refactor:    rewrite link_address in a more concise manner
   4. namespace:   new network namespace, code courtesy iproute2
   5. pair_ns:     move the virtual peer into the network namespace
+  6. ns_addr:     add an address to a virtual peer in a namespace

 The goal of this project is to recreate the following script: